aleciabechtold/aleciabechtold/README.md

 ## Hi!
 My name is Alecia Bechtold *she/her*
 I am an undergraduate **electrical engineering** student at **USF**, with a background in art, and design.
-Here, I plan to share my personal projects which aim to highlight the intersection of my passion for engineering, and art.
+Here, I plan to share my academic projects, as well as my personal projects which aim to highlight the intersection of my passion for engineering, and art.
-`Oxford Comma Truther`

 ### Education
 - I received my *Associate in Arts (AA)* from St. Petersburg College in 2021